jordandeklerk/pyloo/README.md

 ```

 ### Reloo
-For observations where PSIS-LOO approximation fails, pyloo can perform exact LOO-CV with `reloo` by refitting the model without those observations:
+For observations where PSIS-LOO approximation fails, we can perform exact LOO-CV with `reloo` by refitting the model without those observations:

 ```python
 import pyloo as pl